material-foundation/clang-format-ci/README.md

 You will likely want to set up your GitHub API token as an [encrypted environment variable](https://docs.travis-ci.com/user/environment-variables/#defining-encrypted-variables-in-travisyml).
-You can then use the following `.travis.yml`:
+You can then use the following `.travis.yml`, being sure to fill in the TODOs:

 ```
 language: objective-c